 How Long Might Your Retirement Last?

 In general, women live longer than men.
 The longer you live, the longer your retirement savings need to last.
 Start by looking at your current spending.
 Review your potential sources of income.
+A well-structured retirement strategy will ensure a lifestyle you have dreamed about for the future.

 Health Care and Medical Expenses